-Organizations around the globe are facing the prospect of digital transformation, an inevitable metamorphosis in the modern marketplace.
-According to recent data from Market Research Engine, the Global Digital Transformation Market is anticipated to exceed over $462 billion USD.
-Growth will occur at a CAGR of over 18 percent in the forecast period.
-Clearly, the time of digital transformation is now.
+Organizations around the globe are facing the prospect of digital accounts payable transformation, an inevitable metamorphosis in the modern marketplace.
+According to recent data from Market Research Engine, the Global Digital Transformation Market is anticipated to reach $1279 billion USD by 2027.
+Growth will occur at a CAGR of over 18.5% in the forecast period.
+Clearly, the time of digital accounts payable process transformation is now.
 Businesses are compelled to implement the technology systems that dominate the B2B market.
 But what does digital AP transformation mean for the financial team?

-Accounts payable software is highlighted as a critical player in the market for financial digital transformation.
-Software includes tools from basic bookkeeping to advanced automation tools.
+Accounts payable process software is highlighted as a critical player in the market for digital AP transformation.
+The software for an effective accounts payable process transformation ranges from basic bookkeeping tools to advanced automation solutions.
 The recent Accounts Payable Software Market Report from 360 Market Updates focuses on the types and applications available today with a comprehensive analysis of revenue forecasts, geographic breakdown, and current market availability.
-Industry experts also speak out at webinars and other events to highlight the benefits and challenges associated with digital AP transformation.
+Industry experts also speak out at webinars and other events to highlight the benefits and challenges associated with digital accounts payable transformation.

 Automation is Here to Stay

 A common thread echoed in a multitude of market reports is automation.
 Automation allows the accounts payable department to shift from being a back-office cost-center to a forward-leaning, strategic asset with better access to and use of the resources and information available.

 Within accounts payable, that often features automating the reception and collection of receipts, transactional data, and other information automatically which is then stored in the general ledger.
 From there, solutions can also offer reporting capabilities, vendor management, invoice workflow automation, and electronic payment automation.